- Docs

 Why Deactivation Is Blocked

 A plugin developer added Troy as an update channel for their plugin.
 Troy Client delivers new versions, security patches, and bug fixes from that developer to your site.
-Remove Troy Client, and that channel breaks.
+If Troy Client is removed, that update path stops working.

+Troy Client also manages update visibility for the plugins it serves.
 WordPress sends your full list of installed plugin slugs to WordPress.org on every update check.
-WordPress.org can push updates without your approval through an autoupdate flag that installs code immediately, without your consent.
-This has been used to force-patch plugins affecting over a million sites and to seize a plugin from its developer and release a fork under the same slug.
+WordPress.org can respond with an update for any matching slug — regardless of where the plugin originally came from.
+This mechanism has been used to force-patch plugins affecting over a million sites and to distribute a replacement package under an existing plugin's slug.

 Removing Troy Client